-Submissions: I would like to thank our continuing members and scholars who have submitted in prior years.
+Submissions: I would like to thank our continuing members and scholars who have submitted their research to the STR Division in prior years.
 Your contributions enrich our community.
 Please continue submitting your best research papers and most creative symposia!
-We also encourage Ph.D. students or others who have not yet submitted to AOM or the Division to do so.
-Symposia offer wonderful opportunities to collaborate with others, engage in meaningful scholarly dialogue, and highlight important topics.
-The most attractive symposia are those that are novel, combine different theoretical lenses or research methodologies, rigorously examine new phenomena from different angles, or throw a new light on old phenomena.
+We also encourage Ph.D. students or others who have not yet submitted to the AOM or to the STR Division to do so.
+Many of us recognize that symposia offer wonderful opportunities for us to foster research collaborations and meaningful scholarly dialogue.
+The most attractive symposia are those that address important problems within the strategic management field, combine different theoretical lenses or research methodologies to examine these problems, and thus promise significant advances to our research and teaching.

 Submission Deadline: The submission deadline for next year’s conference is Tuesday, 12 January at 5pm EST (New York time).
 The AOM currently reports that its submission system will open in early December of 2020.
 The STR Division maintains the same submission requirements as the Academy of Management.
 Please consult the Academy of Management website for useful information and submission requirements as we have not further information or control over the submission process.